InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - How do I submit a bug report or feature request?
     - Who do I contact in case of questions and how can I reach them?
-    - What are conventions for code style, branching or commit messages, e. g.?
+    - What are conventions for code style, branching or commit messages?
     - What is the definition of done for a contribution?
     - What are the process steps that govern contributions?
     - What is expected of me in terms of supporting contributed code after